-Abstract: Is the floating net asset value (NAV) more stabilizing than a fixed one for prime money market funds?
-This paper shows that the floating NAV may lead to more self-fulfilling runs.
-In a coordination game with imperfect information, the change from stable NAV to floating NAV increases the precision of public signal, leading to multiplicity as in Angeletos and Werning (2006).
-Moreover, floating NAV increases the value of private information and induces more information acquisition than optimal.
+Abstract: This paper argues that the floating net asset value (NAV), compared to stable NAV, may lead to more self-fulfilling runs in a coordination game with imperfect information a la Angeletos and Werning (2006).
 I show that constraints on investors' information acquisition capacity could reverse the effect when constrained investors shift to the outside option (safe deposits).
 The implications are consistent with a surge in conversion from prime funds into government funds right before the reform was implemented in 2016.